Mahdi-Kriaa/Big_Mart_Sales_Prediction/README.md

 ### Machine Learning Models

+Models used in this project are the following :

-    - Linear Regression Model
+    - Linear Regressor
+    - KNN
-    - Tuned Decision Tree Regressor Model
+    - Decision Tree
+    - Random Forest
+    - AdaBoost
+    - XGBoost
+    - Stacking Regressor

+We note that neural networks models were not preferred as we are dealing with structred data.

 ### Models Evaluation & Results

+The following are the Mean Absolute Error scores for each model with default tuning, for the testing set:

-- Linear Regression Model (Testing Set):
+    - Linear Regressor: 826.40
-  - R^2: 0.567277
-  - RMSE: 1100.93
+    - KNN: 857.50

-- Decision Tree Regressor Model (Testing Set):
+    - Decision Tree: 1073.82
+    - Random Forest: 790.23
-  - R^2: 0.597148
+    - AdaBoost: 970.10
-  - RMSE: 1062.25
+    - XGBoost: 825.61
+    - Stacking Regressor: 786.732

-- The Final Model Chosen was a `Tuned Decision Tree Regressor Model` with the max_depth tuned to 5.
-- For the testing set on the model, `59.7%` of the variance in y was explained by x.
+The Final Model Chosen was a tuned stacking regressor .
+For the testing set the model, `57.81%` of the variance in sales was explained by features and the Mean Absolute
-- The Root Mean Squared Error had a calculation of `$1,062.25`.
+Error score had a calculation of `$1102.73`.

 ## Recommendations
 - The use of this model to predict the sales of an item in a store is reliable for an error tolerance of 812$.
 - To boost the sales, we must mainly choose the optimal items prices and outlet type.

+## Limitations & Next Steps

+The model is not reliable for an error tolerance less than 812$, so, other features can be added like historical sales and economic indicators, also the data samples number is not very high and providing more samples could improve the model performance.